Custody Considerations: Step-By-Step

 Custody Consideration #2: The Decision-Maker (Parents or the Court)

-Often the answer to the question "who will get custody?" will be determined in large part by the process that is followed by the parties involved in the child custody situation.
+Often the answer to the question "who will get custody?" will be determined in large part through a process that is undertaken by the parties involved in the child custody situation.
 Final decisions are usually made by the parents, the court, or a combination of both.

 In most situations where parents reach an out-of-court agreement on child custody and visitation, the question of "who will get custody" is mostly up to the parents themselves, usually with input from attorneys, counselors, or mediators.
-An out-of-court custody and visitation agreement can come as a result of informal settlement negotiations, or after the parents participate in out-of-court alternative dispute resolution proceedings like mediation or collaborative law.
+An out-of-court custody and visitation agreement can come as a result of informal settlement negotiations, or from out-of-court alternative dispute resolution proceedings like mediation or collaborative law.
 In some states, divorcing parents are required to attempt resolution of custody disputes through mediation.

-If divorcing parents can come to an agreement outside of court on custody of their children, and they are able to arrange a suitable living and visitation schedule, then there is no set answer as to who will get custody.
+If divorcing parents can come to a custody agreement outside of court, and they are able to arrange a suitable living and visitation schedule, then there is no predetermined answer as to who will get custody.
 The parents are generally free to agree to whatever workable arrangement they choose.
-The parents may agree to a true joint custody arrangement in which their children split time living with each parent, and agree to work together on major decisions related to the children's upbringing and welfare.
-Or, the parents may agree that the children will live primarily with one parent, but there will be a generous visitation schedule for the other parent.
+The parents may agree to a true joint custody arrangement in which their children split time living with each parent, and the parents agree to work together on major decisions related to the children's upbringing and welfare.
+Alternatively, the parents may agree that the children will live primarily with one parent, but there will be a generous visitation schedule for the other parent.

 The Court as Decision-Maker

 If parents in a child custody dispute do not negotiate some form of agreement before going to court, then the custody decision will be made in court, usually by a family court judge.
 An answer to the question of "who will get custody" is not easy to predict, but most courts follow a certain procedure, adhere to a number of common principles, and look to a standard set of considerations when making child custody decisions.

 Custody Consideration #3: Factors and Preferences Affecting the Decision

-Regardless of whether the custody decision is made by the parents' agreement or through a court decision, there are a number of factors that typically weigh on the decision-making process.
+Regardless of whether the custody decision is a result of the parents' agreement or a court's decision, several factors typically weigh on the decision-making process.

 Custody Considerations in Non-Divorce Cases

 While child custody and visitation issues arise most often as part of a divorce, parents going through a divorce are not the only people who might be involved in a child custody situation.
-Custody disputes can arise between unmarried parents; grandparents can seek to enforce their rights to visitation with their grandchildren; and in rare cases relatives or others having a close relationship with a child may seek to be awarded custody, especially if they have acted as caretakers of the child.
+Custody disputes can arise between unmarried parents; grandparents can seek to enforce their rights to visitation with their grandchildren; and in rare cases, relatives or others having a close relationship with a child may seek to be awarded custody, especially if they have acted as caretakers of the child.

 Child Custody Can Be a Difficult Process If You Go It Alone: Get Legal Help Today

-If you and your spouse are getting divorced, or never tied the knot in the first place, you might not agree on who gets custody of the child and when.
-There are a lot of moving parts to this determination, but the court is solely responsible for the child's own best interests.
+If you and your spouse are getting divorced, or never tied the knot in the first place, you might not agree on who gets custody of the child or what that custody arrangement looks like.
+There are many factors to consider in these determinations, but the court's primary concern will be the child's own best interests.
 One of the best ways to get a handle on the process is to seek guidance from an experienced family law attorney.